cosmos/cosmos-sdk/docs/spec/ibc/mvp2.md

     Index       int64
 }

+// Used by other modules
+func (ibcm IBCMapper) PushPacket(ctx sdk.Context, dest string, packet IBCTransferPacket)
 ```

 `egressKey` stores the outgoing `IBCTransfer`s as a list.
 Its getter takes an `EgressKey` and returns the length if `egressKey.Index == -1`, an element if `egressKey.Index > 0`.